 What was to be the solution to find a way to work in nature considering the elements of changing weather,

 the practical aspects of working on a canvas for long periods and managing materials.
 After some research and sketching design ideas, the Treehouse Studio became more than a notion.

 It was 20 years ago that the journey into the treetops began.
 Starting with a computer based 3D model, a design came to fruition that was open, awash with light and large enough to be able to visualize large pieces.
 It could also store materials and be a year round studio, day and night.

 5 months later, the Treehouse Studio was born.

-Since that time, my painting days typically consist of venturing up before sunrise, in winter, starting up the pellet stove to warm the oft freezing interior, and then typically a dozen hours of painting ensues.
-With a panoramic view, facing west across the field, sunsets are typically spectacular and the entire experience of being 30 feet high offers a vantage point where you merge with nature.
+Since that time, my painting days typically consist of venturing up before sunrise, in winter, starting up the pellet stove to warm the freezing interior, and then typically a dozen hours of painting ensues.
+With a panoramic view, facing west across the field, sunsets are spectacular and the entire experience of being 30 feet high offers a vantage point where you merge with nature.

-As the light changes, so does the host.
-The tree feels different every day and seasons become more than the punctuation of spring, summer, autumn and winter.
-The gradually changing continuum of nature becomes apparent on a micro level with each day drawing a bit closer to what comes in the next.
+As the light changes, so does everything it touches.
+The tree feels different every day and seasons become more than the punctuation.Spring, summer, autumn and winter become a gradually changing continuum of nature felt at a micro level with each day drawing a bit closer to what comes in the next.
 There are so many elements that contribute to the overall experience that the ambience is nothing short of magical.

 These experiences have altered the paintings, continually reevaluating the format of a painting and how it is experienced.
 They capture more than a point in time, they encompass the flow of nature, a dynamic neo-naturalism.